-I am a 13 year old boy, about 5'2", 100 lbs, and I can do 70 pushups without stopping.
-I can also do about 50 sit ups in two minutes and run a mile in 6:30.
+I am a 13-year-old boy, about 5'2", 100 lbs., and I can do 70 push-ups without stopping.
+I can also do about 50 sit-ups in two minutes and run a mile in 6:30.

 Thanks for any advice I receive.

 At your age, I think it is great that you want to start preparing for future military service.
 Thanks for considering the service.
 Personally, I would focus on being a kid.
-Play sports, work hard to get good at sports, become a leader on the team through hard work and leading by example.
+Play sports, work hard to get good at sports and become a leader on the team through hard work and leading by example.

 Stay in school.
-Work hard on your grades, graduate, and you will have more options available to you.
-How well you do can determine college scholarships with direct commissions into the USMC if you so choose.
+Work hard on your grades, graduate and you will have more options available to you.
+How well you do can determine college scholarships, with direct commissions into the USMC if you so choose.

 I have seen many kids not get accepted into the military because they have a record.
-Currently, due to the large amount of applicants and a military downsizing, the U.S. military can be very selective.
+Currently, due to the large number of applicants and a military downsizing, the U.S. military can be very selective.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.